DrLex0/FFCP-GCodeSnippets/README.md

 As for the post-processing script itself, you need it regardless of whether you use OctoPrint or not.
 Your options are:

 1. **You are running Linux or Mac OS X:** you need the `make_fcp_x3g` Bash script.
 Open the script in an editor, and modify it according to its instructions until you hit the “`No user serviceable parts`” line.
-When done, ensure the file is executable (`chmod a+x make_fcp_x3g`) and remember the full path to where you placed it.
+When done, ensure the file is executable (`chmod a+x make_fcp_x3g`) and remember the **full absolute path** to where you placed it.
+This will be referred to as `PATH` below.
 A suitable location would be a ‘bin’ folder in your home directory where you might also store other personal executable files.
+An easy way to obtain the absolute path in Mac OS and many recent Linux UIs, is to drag the file into a terminal window.
 You can now move to *step 2.*
 2. **You are running WSL inside Windows:** you need the `make_fcp_x3g` Bash script, but also a BAT wrapper script to invoke it from within Windows.
 Follow the *WSL instructions* subsection below.
 3. **You are running Windows but have no WSL:** you need the `simple_ffcp_postproc.bat` script.
 Follow the *Fallback BAT script* instructions below.
 This BAT script only does the bare minimum to use PrusaSlicer with the FFCP, it is much recommended to use `make_fcp_x3g` instead if you can.